dougeby/IntuneDocs/intune/apps-win32-app-management.md

     For example, if your app filename is **MyApp123**, add the following:<br>
     `msiexec /p “MyApp123.msp”`<p>
-    And, if the application is `ApplicationName.exe`, the command would be the applicaiton name followed by the command argruments (switches) supported by the package. <br>For example:<br>
+    And, if the application is `ApplicationName.exe`, the command would be the application name followed by the command arguments (switches) supported by the package. <br>For example:<br>
     `ApplicationName.exe /quite`<br>
-    In the above command, the `ApplicaitonName.exe` package supports the `/quite` command argrument.<p> For the specific agruments supported by the application package, contact your application vendor.
+    In the above command, the `ApplicaitonName.exe` package supports the `/quite` command argument.<p> For the specific arguments supported by the application package, contact your application vendor.

 3. Add the complete uninstall command line to uninstall the app based on the app’s GUID.